This race of meltwater,

 I mentor emerging poets, lead online poetry courses and work regularly with children and young people, often through Writing West Midlands – for seven years I worked as a lead writer for Spark Young Writers.
 With all this going on, I’ve found it vital to be a professional member of NAWE and have an enhanced DBS certificate.

-My latest books are The Bicycles of Ice and Salt (IDP, 2021) and Fan-peckled (Fair Acre Press, 2021) in collaboration with artist/illustrator Katy Alston.
+Some previous publications are The Bicycles of Ice and Salt (IDP, 2021) and Fan-peckled (Fair Acre Press, 2021) in collaboration with artist/illustrator Katy Alston.
 My second collection, How Time is in Fields was published in spring 2019 by Indigo Dreams Publishing, and launched at Cheltenham Poetry Festival.
 I’ve previously published Not Lost Since Last Time with Oversteps Books (2013), pamphlets with Roncadora Press, Ravenglass Press and Biscuit Tin Press, and a children’s novel, The Crow House.
 And I have a taxidermied Crow, who comes to workshops with me.

-2 thoughts on “About”
+2 thoughts on “About